cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Monitor Responses

-You can use the approval ledger for trusted parties in the web app to monitor responses to your invites.
-The Approvals view shows trusted parties that have actioned an invite and those that have denied.
+In the Approvals view, you can monitor responses to your invites.
+The Approvals view shows trusted parties that have approved and/or rejected invites.
 You can access the Approvals view by clicking:

 ![Button Approve](/doc-images/button-approve.png)

 In the Approvals view, click the Trusted Parties tab.

-The ledger shows entries for invites that have been approved or denied.
+The view shows entries for invites that have been approved or denied.
 The invites entries are grouped in to **Pending** and **Actioned**.

 ![action approve](/doc-images/actionedapprove3.png)

-The ledger also shows these details of the trusted party:
+The Approvals view, also shows these details of the trusted party:

 - their location.
 - their email address.
 - their network status.
 - the date in which the invite was actioned.
-- the status as either approved or denied.

 The status shows the following information: